 🎃 Instructions

-Line loaf pans with parchment paper or spread a small amount of vegan butter around interior of pans & dust lightly with flour.
+2. Line loaf pans with parchment or spread a small amount of vegan butter around the inside of the pans & dust lightly with flour.
+If making muffins, line muffin pan with paper cups or lightly grease & dust with flour.

-In a large bowl, mix together pumpkin puree, egg replacer, oil, applesauce, vanilla, water and sugars until well blended.
+3. Pour pumpkin puree, egg replacer, oil, applesauce, vanilla, water and sugars into a mixing bowl.

-Bake for about 50 minutes in the preheated oven.
+8. Bake for about 50 minutes in the preheated oven.
 Loaves are done when a toothpick inserted in the center comes out clean.
 Cool on a baking rack before serving.
+Enjoy!

-Since this recipe makes enough for two loaves, you can have fun creating an assortment of pumpkin breads.
-If you don't want to divide up the batter into separate bowls, just pour the plain batter into all of your loaf pans, then poke the other ingredients into the unbaked loaves using a bamboo skewer or toothpick, like I did with the different loaves below.
+Since this recipe makes enough for two loaves, you can have fun creating a variety of vegan applesauce pumpkin bread loaves.
+If you don't want to divide up the batter into separate bowls, just pour the plain batter into your loaf pans, then poke the add-in ingredients into the unbaked loaves using a bamboo skewer or toothpick, like I did with the loaves below.

 🎃 FAQ's